image

 During this course, we’ll discuss the key components of a successful pet support services program, individual case management, strategic decision-making processes, utilizing technology to your advantage, having the right people on the team, measuring progress, and the importance of regular communications with your community to ensure visibility of programs.
 We aim to give you the roadmap to either pilot a new program or increase the success of your current one.

 Who should apply?
-Best for those managing or have approval to start pet support services program(s), those managing intake diversion processes, and those interacting with community members, and those offering intake diversion options.
+Best for those managing or have approval to start pet support services program(s), those managing intake diversion processes, those interacting with community members, and those offering intake diversion options.
 Many topics will be presented from a “leadership” lens (e.g., how to structure a department, strategic program implementation, and hiring the right people) and have the goal of keeping more people and pets together by providing support services.

 Shelter Clinic Management